RT-GAN: Recurrent Temporal GAN for Adding Lightweight Temporal Consistency to Frame-Based Domain Translation Approaches: Results and Discussion

-In this paper, we presented a new method, RT-GAN, to add temporal consistency to established frame-based models.
-This is an efficient and considerably less resource-hungry method for video domain translation.
-RT-GAN also provides a tunable way to control the trade off between temporal smoothness and faithfulness to the frame-based model.
-We demonstrate the effectiveness of RT-GAN in two challenging use cases: haustral fold segmentation (indicative of missed surface) and real colonoscopy video simulation.

-There are two general failure cases for RT-GAN that can be seen in Figure \ref{fig:fail}.
-The first failure case is the lack of long term memory, which is shown in the top portion of Figure \ref{fig:fail}.
-The deeper parts of the colon that are annotated in the first few frames disappear in the later frames.
-This is due to the fact that RT-GAN only receives information from the previous frame.
-Information about the deeper parts of the colon from earlier frames get lost.
-A similar effect is seen in the global drift when RT-GAN generates realisitc colonoscopy video sequences.
-Long term memory or transformer components from models like \cite{fuoli2023efficient,neimark2021video,ullah2017action,ryali2023hiera} could mitigate this issue.
-Additionally, RT-GAN can inherit some of the limitations of its frame based model.
-In the bottom portion of Figure \ref{fig:fail}, one of the failure cases for FoldIt is displayed.
-FoldIt cannot handle frame occlusion and hence both FoldIt and RT-GAN can hallucinate endoluminal view for occluded frames.
-Going forward, we plan to try RT-GAN on non-colonoscopy datasets such as the AdaptOR Challenge dataset for mitral valve repair simulation (unsupervised video-to-video domain translation task) to show how it can be applied to other tasks \cite{engelhardt2018improving}.
+\textbf{Limitations.} The first is the lack of long term memory since RT-GAN only receives information from the previous frame.
+Incorporating transformers or State Space Models \cite{fuoli2023efficient,neimark2021video,ullah2017action,ryali2023hiera} could mitigate this issue.
+Additionally, RT-GAN can inherit some of the limitations of its frame based model, e.g. FoldIt cannot handle frame occlusion and hence both FoldIt and RT-GAN can hallucinate endoluminal view for occluded frames.
+In the future, we will explore the application of RT-GAN to other endoscopy procedures, such as cystoscopy, bronchoscopy, and naseopharyngoscopy.